pp00704831/ViStripformer/README.md

 * For reproducing our ViStripformer results on GoPro datasets, download 'Video_Stripformer_GoPro.pth' </br>
 * For reproducing our ViStripformer+ results on GoPro datasets, download 'Video_Stripformer_Plus_GoPro.pth' </br>
 * For reproducing our ViStripformer results on BSD datasets, download 'Video_Stripformer_BSD.pth'
-* Run the following command
+* Run the following command (take ViStripformer+ on GoPro dataets for an example)
 ```
 python predict_Video_Stripformer_Plus_GoPro.py
 ```